sunlightlabs/wp-list-staff-shortcode/README.md

 `[sfrex]`

 Will pick a member of the `staff` group based on the current day.
-For use with Rex the Cleanosaurus.
+For use with Rex the Cleanosaur.